wenleicao/wenleicao.github.io/_posts/2017-08-25-Create_String_Builder_for_Yourself.md

 ---
 layout: post
-title: String builder for BI developer
+title: Create String Builder for Yourself
 ---

 People create tool to make their job easier.
 Carpenters make wood jig.
 Farmers are using spinning wheel for making cloth.